 - 7.3.7.
 The preservation, enhancement, and creation of significant views and focal points shall be encouraged by: - a.
 Preserving and enhancing scenic views to natural features including Rickard Creek and Lake Ontario; - b.
-Creating and maintaining opportunities for views of important public buildings, open spaces and parks, and other landmarks through the layout of the road, parks, and open space networks; - c.
-Maintaining and preserving the existing mature Sugar Maple and Black Walnut trees in the north-west corner of the secondary plan as a key natural feature and focal point; and - d.
-Providing for sites that terminate road and view corridors.
+Creating and maintaining opportunities for views of important public buildings, open spaces and parks, and other landmarks through the layout of the road, parks, and open space networks; and - c.
+Maintaining and preserving, where possible, the existing mature Sugar Maple and Black Walnut trees in the north-west corner of the secondary plan as a key natural feature and focal point.